selcukcihan/saga-assignment/README.md

 ### Drizzle Instead of Prisma - Decided

-Drizzle will provide type-safe TypeScript database access, schema definitions, and migrations.
+Drizzle provides type-safe TypeScript database access, schema definitions, and migrations.
 It was selected because it remains close to SQL, supports pgvector column types and indexes directly, and allows explicit control over transactional job-claiming queries.

 Prisma was also considered.
 Its generated client and schema language are approachable, but it introduces a larger abstraction and generation step.
 For this service, direct visibility into PostgreSQL, pgvector, and queue-locking behavior is more valuable.